Improving Directions in Mixed Integer Bilevel Linear Optimization: Branch-and-Cut Algorithm

 Although any IFD in $\W(\hat{x},\hat{y})$ suffices to generate a BFS of either the form~\eqref{eqn:idicset} or the form~\eqref{eqn:isicset} that can be used to generate an associated IC violated by $(\hat{x}, \hat{y})$, the particular objective function used serves to guide the selection, ideally leading to BFSs that are \say{larger} and therefore produce deeper cuts.

 Let us consider the BFS~\eqref{eqn:idicset} first.
-As previously remarked, a direction $w \in \W(\hat{x},\hat{y})$ is likely to include more points in $\Cid{w}$ if the 1-norm of $w$ is small.
+As previously remarked, a direction $w \in \W(\hat{x},\hat{y})$ is likely to include more points in $\Cid{w}$ if its 1-norm is small.
 Clearly, a possible approach is to consider the following objective function

 \citt{FisLjuMonSinUse18} proposed an objective function that has a related goal

 where $g^2_i$ is the $i^{\textrm th}$ row of $G^2$.
 This objective can be linearized in the obvious way and the idea is that row $i$ can be dropped in the definition of set~\eqref{eqn:idicset} if $g^2_i w \leq 0$, enlarging the BFS.